 “Those gimmicky pens and calendars really do work,” says Linda Hamburger, a marketing consultant for On Call PR.
 “Lay in a supply of gifts that you can hand out to special folks as a way of showing that you value their patronage.
 Even an affordable pen with your logo on it can feel like a gift if it’s given judiciously to a select few buyers.”

 6. Offer customers the opportunity to provide feedback.

 Providing feedback opportunities will make your customers feel heard and as though they are more than just another number.
 There are many different methods available for getting feedback, but one of the most common is the use of anonymous surveys.
 When looking for feedback, it is important to ask for it often.
 Make sure you provide the opportunity for customers to leave reviews across multiple platforms.

 Social media is uniquely valuable in developing a personality for your brand.
 It also helps to keep your business top of mind.
 Creative, eye-catching social media posts not only garner attention for your business, but also provide your current customers with material to point to when recommending you to other people.
 Video content is especially helpful in showing the behind-the-scenes work that you do in order to keep your business running smoothly.

 Keep them coming back for more

-According to the book "Leading on the Edge of Chaos," a 2 percent increase in customer retention has the exact same effect on a company’s profits as cutting costs by 10 percent.
+According to the book Leading on the Edge of Chaos, a 2% increase in customer retention has the same effect on a company’s profits as cutting costs by 10%.
 Think about that for a minute.
-By retaining just 2 percent more of your customer base, you’d essentially be doing the same thing as cutting costs by 10 percent.
+By retaining just 2% more of your customer base, you’d essentially be doing the same thing as cutting costs by 10%.
 That’s huge.